RayVector/SoloJS/README.md

     events: [
       {
         type: 'click', // HTML DOM Event
         name: 'changeText', // which method to use?
-State his name.
+State his name
-      },
+        isSelf: true, // do event just for this node },
     ],
   }